JYU-IBA/jibal/INSTALL.md

     - Other tools, e.g. GitHub Desktop can be used too
     - Allow the installer to add git to PATH for convenience
 4. Install [vcpkg](https://github.com/microsoft/vcpkg)
-    - Clone using git, bootstrap as instructed, place e.g. in C:\vcpkg
+    - Clone using git, bootstrap as instructed, place e.g. in *C:\vcpkg*
-    - Set environment variable *VCPKG_DEFAULT_TRIPLET=x64-windows* using Windows Control Panel to build 64-bit packages by default or specify the triplet manually, as below
+    - Set environment variable *VCPKG_DEFAULT_TRIPLET=x64-windows*  and *VCPKG_ROOT=C:\vcpkg* using Windows Control Panel to build 64-bit packages by default
-    - Install these libraries: *gsl*, *getopt*
+    - Install these libraries: *gsl*, *getopt*, specifying x64-windows is not necessary if you did the step above

             vcpkg.exe install gsl:x64-windows getopt:x64-windows

     - Alternatively use *x86-windows* to compile 32-bit libraries.
 This is not recommended.
+    -
 5. Clone Jibal repository
 6. Build
     - Set up your MSVC environment by running the vcvars64.bat (or opening the *x64 Native Tools Command Prompt for VS2019*)